lupyuen/lupyuen.github.io/src/debug.md

 ## Get the Global Register

-BL602's Global Register (GLB) controls the global settings.
+BL602's Global Register (GLB) controls the global settings of the Bl602 Microcontroller.

 It provides settings for Clock Management, Reset Management, Bus Management, Memory Management and GPIO Management.

 We fetch the Global Register (and its components) from the Peripheral Registers like so...